jprystowsky/JavaPatterns/README.md

 Motivation
 ==========

-JavaPatterns it the project in which I practice, and demonstrate, software design patterns, as implemented in Java.
+JavaPatterns is the project in which I practice, and demonstrate, software design patterns, as implemented in Java.

 It presently contains implementations of the following patterns: